 What the Certificate Does

-When a personal representative posts property instead of a bond to secure their faithful performance, a lien attaches to that property.
+When a personal representative posts property instead of a bond, a lien attaches to that property.
+The lien secures faithful performance.
 Once the estate is settled and the appointment ends, the representative needs a way to clear that lien.
-This statute provides the path.

 After his appointment has terminated, the personal representative, his sureties or any successor of either, upon the filing of a verified application showing, so far as is known by the applicant, that no action concerning the estate is pending in any court, is entitled to receive a certificate from the registrar that the personal representative appears to have fully administered the estate in question.